JurajNyiri/HomeAssistant-Tapo-Control/README.md

 The integration _should_ work with any other Tapo Camera based devices and chimes.

 If you had success with some other model, please report it via a new issue.

+Note: If the device is not exposing Onvif interface (most likely if it is battery or solar powered), motion events will not work.

 </details>